jmettraux/stand/README.md

-# Paolo's website
+# stand dev

-Paolo's website
+A blog about stand development.

 ## licenses